-Firearms Handling & Range Safety Certifications AGR272
+AGR272 Fire arms Handling & Range Safety Certifications 1 cr. hr.

 This course includes structured hands-on activities in the areas of Kansas regulations and firearm safety with emphasis on use in the wildlife management industry.
 The student will be working with pistols, rifles, and shotguns on range and in field situations.
 Gun safety practices will be strictly adhered to.
 Students are expected to handle a firearm safely and courteously around other students and instructors on and off the shooting range.